Manchester Grammar School: Foundation

 The founder, Hugh Oldham, a Manchester-born man, attended Exeter College, Oxford and Queens' College, Cambridge, after having been tutored in the house of Thomas Stanley, 1st Earl of Derby.
 Historical accounts suggest that he was not a particularly learned man, but was in Royal service, being a favoured protégé of Margaret Beaufort, Countess of Richmond and Derby, mother of Henry VII, and became recognised for his administrative abilities.
 He was appointed Bishop of Exeter in 1505.
 His great wealth came from his water-powered corn mills on the River Irk near Manchester, which were subsequently used to fund the school's endowment.

 On 2 July 1515 he signed an endowment trust deed establishing the Manchester Free Grammar School for Lancashire Boys.
 A site was purchased in September 1516 and construction took place between April 1517 and August 1518.
 The combined cost was £218.13s.5d, largely given by Oldham, but with the help of his and the Bexwyke (Beswick) family who had provided an earlier endowment for a school within the parish church.
 A more elaborate deed in 1525 set the detailed rules for the school until the late 19th century.

 The original deed promoted "Godliness and good learning" and established that any boy showing sufficient academic ability, regardless of background, might attend, free of charge.
 The school was situated between Manchester Cathedral, then a collegiate church, and the church's domestic quarters, subsequently Chetham's School of Music.

 Later, Oldham's great friend Richard Foxe, the Bishop of Winchester, wished to found a monastery.
-Oldham, however, convinced him instead to found Corpus Christi College in Oxford and contributed 6000 marks.
+Oldham, however, convinced him instead to found Corpus Christi College in Oxford and contributed 6,000 marks of silver (£4,000).
 Oldham also had a hand in the founding of Brasenose College, Oxford.